IBM/cognitive-social-crm/README.md

 $ cp env-vars-example.json env-vars.json
 ```
 Edit the `env-vars.json` file with the necessary settings.
-The Cloudant and Twitter settings were populated when you performed `npm run setup`.
-These setups could be hand edited if you wish.
+The Cloudant and Twitter settings will be populated when you execute `npm run setup` in the next step.
+These variables could be hand edited if you wish, but the setup utility is required to create the Cloudant documents.

 #### `env-vars-example.json:`

 ```
-# Replace the credentials here with your own.
-# Rename this file to env-vars.json before starting the app.
-# Place each item in quotes as you add

 {

   "CLOUDANT_CONNECTION_URL": <populated by `npm run setup`>,